shah-in-boots/notes/permanent/R-rmdl.md

   - methods
 ---

-The `R` package `{vlndr}` is a software package built to handle and organize multiple models when performing causal-oriented analyses.
-The package documentation is located on the [website](https://asshah4.github.io/vlndr) and software development is on [Github](https://github.com/asshah4/vlndr).
+The `R` package `{rmdl}` is a software package built to handle and organize multiple models when performing causal-oriented analyses.
+The package documentation is located on the [website](https://shah-in-boots.github.io/rmdl) and software development is on [Github](https://github.com/shah-in-boots/rmdl).

 This package is under active development.
 The summary of the versions is below, and serves as an implementation timeline.